 Few people realize the extent that obstructive sleep apnea can have on their health.
 Besides affecting the quality of an individual’s sleep, many people with the disorder also have another health concern, such as hypertension, obesity, diabetes, cardiovascular disease, and migraine headaches.
 Let’s dive into three of the most common comorbidities associated with OSA, why those with the sleep disorder may be more likely to struggle with them, and why this matters.

 Hypertension, also known as high blood pressure, involves the pumping of blood through vessels at a higher force than normal.
 High blood pressure is a common health issue that regularly affects those with OSA.
-While OSA is estimated to affect about 7 percent of the population, it affects up to 40 percent of people with hypertension.
+While OSA is estimated to impact about one in 15 people, it affects up to 40 percent of people with hypertension.
 Similarly, about half of those who are diagnosed with OSA also have high blood pressure.

 So, why do so many people have both hypertension and OSA?
 First of all, sleep apnea is shown to cause an activation of the sympathetic nervous system, which activates a series of physical reactions to a stressful situation, including faster heart rate and higher blood pressure.
 While these reactions keep us alive in a life-or-death situation, an overstimulation or constant reaction can lead to chronic high blood pressure.